xttian/creativity4AI/README.md

 # creativity4AI
 The pre-processed data and results for the research on creativity in AI academic paper evaluation.

-All pre-processed data and results will be provided here after the paper is accepted.
+All data and code will be provided here after the paper is accepted.